gwahak/Hearts/README.md

 # Hearts

-A Python implementation of Hearts.
+A Python implementation of Five Player Hearts.
 This project is a work in progress.
 My future goal is to utilize machine learning techniques to "teach" computer opponents to play competitively.

 # Objective
 Win all the hearts and the queen of spades, or none of these cards.
 Get as few points as possbile.

 # Rules
-* Each of the four player is dealt 13 cards.
+* Each of the five player is dealt 10 cards.
+2 of Spade and 2 of Diamond are removed.

 * Before the round starts, all four players pass three cards, left, right, across, or no pass: the game cycles through these four instances with the passing of rounds.